MicrosoftDocs/visualstudio-docs/docs/code-quality/in-source-suppression-overview.md

 ## SuppressMessage attribute

-When you choose **Suppress** from the context or right-click menu of a code analysis warning in the **Error List**, a <xref:System.Diagnostics.CodeAnalysis.SuppressMessageAttribute> attribute is added either in your code or to the project's global suppressions file.
+When you choose **Suppress** from the context or right-click menu of a code analysis warning in the **Error List**, a <xref:System.Diagnostics.CodeAnalysis.SuppressMessageAttribute> attribute is added either in your code or to the project's global suppression file.

 The <xref:System.Diagnostics.CodeAnalysis.SuppressMessageAttribute> attribute has the following format: